-FUNDS AND PERSON Policy: All facilities will implement procedures to con Procedures will provide for the secure storage of funds, va documentation and receipting of surrendered property, and funds, valuables, and other property. trol and luables safegu baggag ard de ge and i other personal property; the Standard NA: (IGSA ONLY) Check this box if all IC handled only by the ICE Field Office (Components) Detainee funds and valuables are properly separated and stored away.
-Detainee funds and valuables are accessible to designated supervisor(s) only. × Detainees' large valuables are secured in a location accessible to designated supervisor(s) or processing staff only. × Staff itemizes the baggage and personal property of arriving detainees, including funds and valuables).
-For IGSAs and CDFs, using a personal property inventory form that meets the ICE standard?
-Staff forwards an arriving detainee's medicine to the medical staff. \boxtimes Staff searches arriving detainees and their personal property for contraband. \boxtimes There is a written policy for returning forgotten property to detainees and staff follows procedures? \boxtimes Property discrepancies are immediately reported to the CDEO or Chief of Security. \boxtimes Staff follows written procedures when returning property to detainees. \boxtimes CDF/IGSA facility procedures for handling detainee property claims are similar with the ICE standard. Ø The facility attempts to notify an out-processed detainee that he/she left property in the facility.
-By sending written notice to the detainee's last known address; Via certified mail; The notice state that the detainee has 30 days in which to claim the property, after which it will be considered abandoned. . 🗆 The facility disposes of abandoned property in accordance with written procedures. • If a CDF/IGSA facility, written procedure requires the prompt forwarding of abandoned property to ICE. × ⊠ Acceptable ☐ Deficient ☐] At-Ri sk Repeat Finding Remarks: (Record significant/acts observations, other south)(6), (b)(7)c urces us ed, etc.)
+FUNDS AND PERSONAL PROPERTY Policy: All facilities will implement procedures to control and safeguard detainees' personal property.
+Procedures will provide for the secure storage of funds, valuables, baggage and other personal property; the documentation and receipting of surrendered property; and the initial and regularly scheduled inventorying of all funds, valuables, and other property.
+Standard NA: (IGSA ONLY) Check this box if all ICE detainee Funds, Valuables and Property are handled only by the ICE Field Office or Sub-Office in control of the detainee case.
+Components Yes No NA Remarks Detainee funds and valuables are properly separated and stored away.
+Detainee funds and valuables are accessible to designated supervisor(s) only. × Detainees' large valuables are secured in a location accessible to designated supervisor(s) or processing staff only.
+Staff itemizes the baggage and personal property of arriving detainees, including funds and valuables).
+For IGSAs and CDFs, using a personal property inventory form that meets the ICE standard? × Staff forwards an arriving detainee's medicine to the medical staff. \boxtimes Staff searches arriving detainees and their personal property for contraband.
+X There is a written policy for returning forgotten property to detainees and staff follows procedures? \boxtimes Property discrepancies are immediately reported to the CDEO or Chief of Security. \boxtimes Staff follows written procedures when returning property to detainees. \boxtimes CDF/IGSA facility procedures for handling detainee property claims are similar with the ICE standard. \boxtimes The facility attempts to notify an out-processed detainee that he/she left property in the facility.
+By sending written notice to the detainee's last known address; Via certified mail; The notice state that the detainee has 30 days in which to claim the property, after which it will be considered abandoned. ⊠ The facility disposes of abandoned property in accordance with written procedures. • If a CDF/IGSA facility, written procedure requires the prompt forwarding of abandoned property to ICE. × ] At-Ri sk Repeat Finding

+Remarks: (Record significant facts, observations, other sources used, etc.)